 Yes, avocado oil has a mild taste and is great for both cooking and dressings, with a higher smoke point than hemp oil.

-Yes, pumpkin seed oil adds a slightly nutty flavor and is packed with nutrients, making it a great addition to smoothies.
+Yes, pumpkin seed oil adds a slightly nutty flavor and is packed with nutrients, making it a good addition to smoothies.

 Sesame oil is the best alternative for stir-frying, as it provides a rich flavor and has a higher smoke point than hemp oil.